 - 1. Use materials conforming to the requirements for the class of the material named and specified below: - A. Gray Iron ASTM A48 Class 35B - B. Ductile Iron ASTM A536 Grade 80-55-06 - Castings shall be true to pattern in form dimensions, free from pouring faults, sponginess, cracks, blowholes, and other defects in positions affecting strength and value for the service intended.
 Castings shall be boldly filleted at angles and the risers shall be sharp and perfect.
 Castings shall be sandblasted or otherwise effectively cleaned of scale and sand so as to present a smooth, clean and uniform surface. - 3.
 Sanitary sewer manhole frames and covers shall be Neenah R-1550 frames with a solid Type B lid, with concealed pick holes, and shall be self-sealing with a continuous flat "T" seal gasket, which fits securely in a machined bearing surface.
 Non-rocking covers are not allowable. - 4.
 Storm sewer manhole frames and covers shall be Neenah R-1550 frames with a solid Type B lid and open pick holes.
 Non-rocking covers are not allowable. - 5.
 Storm sewer manhole frames and covers which are specified on the plans as "open grate" or "OG" shall be Neenah R-2050 frames with a type D grate.
 Non-rocking covers are not allowable. - 6.
 Type-H catch basin frames shall be Neenah Foundry R-3067 and the Type-A catch basin frames shall be Neenah Foundry R-3235.
-Type-H catch basin frames shall use a 5.75 inch curb box with a two inch radius (R-3067-7007).
+Type-H catch basin frames shall use a 5.75 inch curb box with a

+2 inch radius (R-3067-7007).
 Catch basins located in driveways or immediately adjacent to a curb ramp shall use a Neenah Foundry R-3067-C frame.
 All catch basins shall include the diagonal type-R grate except where a different grate is shown on the plans.
-Each R-3067 frame shall include Neenah EnviroNotice lettering "Dump No Waste Drains to Fresh Water" and "loon and fish logo" cast into the top of the curb box. - 7.
-Two foot diameter field inlet frames shall be Neenah Foundry R-5901-E with type G grate.
+Each R-3067 frame shall include Neenah EnviroNotice lettering "Dump No Waste - Drains to Fresh Water" and "loon and fish logo" cast into the top of the curb box.

+- 7. 2 foot diameter field inlet frames shall be Neenah Foundry R-5901-E with type G grate.
 2.5 foot diameter field inlet frames shall be Neenah Foundry R-5901-G with type G grate.
 Field inlets with beehive grates shall be Neenah Foundry R-2560-E. - 8.
+Manhole frames shall be Neenah R-1580 or Neenah R-1689 when indicated on the plans as an adjustment to an existing structure. - 9.
 Manhole frames and covers, which are not Neenah Foundry, must be approved by the Engineer, shall have equivalent dimensions, and shall meet all of the requirements of this section.